PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/3.6/_index.md

 ---

 ### Scenario

-The web store has built an API to help with integrations with their partners.
-This API is available to retrieve a list of up to 100 products at a time.
-The development team is working on adding layers of security in the API code.
-Your task is to add WAF protection that will only allow valid JSON requests and limit the number of listed products to a number between 1 and 100.
+Your business has developed an API that allows partners to retrieve a product list, with a maximum limit of 100 products per request.
+To enhance security, a WAF protection layer needs to be added.
+Your task is to configure the protection to allow only valid JSON requests and ensure that the numrecords value is within the range of 1 to 100.

-Here is a sample valid JSON used to invoke this API:
+Valid JSON example for this API:
 ```bash
 { "numrecords":"25" }
 ```

-Only requests with the valid JSON formatting and the valid value for numrecords (1-100 inclusive) should be allowed.
+Only requests with valid JSON syntax and a numrecords value between 1 and 100 will be accepted.
 The API is available at the path **/api/listproducts.php**.
-For API requests that do not pass all of the validation steps, the WAF rule should return a 400 http response code.
-According to RFC 2616, the 400 http response code indicates that the request could not be understood and the client should not repeat the request without modifications.
+Requests that fail validation must be rejected with an HTTP 400 response code.

 ### Instructions

-First, create a regex pattern set that matches the valid value (1-100) for numrecords.
-Here is a regular expression that you can use:
+First, create a regex pattern to validate the value of numrecords (1-100):

 ```bash
 ^0*(?:[1-9][0-9]?|100)$
 ```
-Then, create a WAF rule with two statements.
-One statement should match the URI path of the API (/api/listproducts.php).
-Another statement needs to inspect the JSON body of incoming API requests, and validate that the JSON syntax is valid.
-It should also validate the value of "numrecords" using the regex pattern set.
-If the URI path matches, but the syntax is not correct, then the WAF rule should return a custom response using a 400 http response code.

-After implementing the new WAF rule to guard against API abuse, test your protection using both manual and automated scans.
-For manual scans, click on the link in the event outputs.
-For automated scans, check the Progress Dashboard in Event Outputs .
+Then, create a WAF rule consisting of two statements:
+1. Check the URI path of the request (must match /api/listproducts.php).
+2. Verify that the JSON body has a valid syntax and that the numrecords value matches the regex pattern.

 ### Procedure

-The procedure below is lengthier and more complex than in previous tasks.
-Please pay special attention to the steps listed below.
+The procedure below is longer and more complex than the previous sections.
+Please pay close attention to the steps outlined below.

-#### Regex Pattern Set
+#### Create the Regex Pattern Set
 Create a regex pattern set that matches numbers 1-100:

-1. Navigate to Regex pattern sets and verify the WAF console region selection is correct
+1. Navigate to the Regex pattern sets section in WAF.

-2. Click on Create regex pattern set
+2. Select Create regex pattern set.

 3. Regex pattern set name: number-1-to-100

 4. Regular expressions: **^0*(?:[1-9][0-9]?|100)$**

-5. Click on **Create regex pattern**
+5. Click **Create regex pattern**

 ![1.1](/images/3/6/regrex.png)
-#### WAF Rule
+#### Create the WAF Rule

-1. Create a regular WAF rule that matches all the statements:

-2. Navigate to the Rules tab of the Web ACL
+1. In the Web ACL, navigate to the Rules tab.

+2. Select Add Rule.

-3. Click on Add Rules and select Add my own rules and rule groups
+3. Select Add my own rules and rule groups.

 ![1.1](/images/3/6/add_rule.png)
 #### Rule details